-- Determine the relevancy and admissibility of any evidence offered at the hearing. - Have the authority to exclude a witness proposed by the investigator or the parties if it is determined that his/her testimony would be redundant or not relevant. - Have the authority to dismiss any person from the hearing who interferes with or obstructs the hearing or fails to abide by the DHA administrative law judge rulings.

-- Findings and Sanctions: Following the hearing, DHA administrative law judge shall determine whether a preponderance of the evidence demonstrates that the respondent is responsible for the policy violations in question.
-If the respondent is found responsible, the DHA administrative law judge shall determine if expulsion is an appropriate sanction and if not, determine sanctions they believe are most appropriate.
-The DHA administrative law judge will prepare a written report detailing the finding and information supporting the finding. - The DHA findings report shall be delivered to the Director of Compliance within ten (10) calendar days of the hearing.
+- Determine the relevancy and admissibility of any evidence offered at the hearing. - Have the authority to exclude a witness proposed by the investigator or the parties if it is determined that his/her testimony would be redundant or not relevant. - Have the authority to dismiss any person from the hearing who interferes with or obstructs the hearing or fails to abide by the DHA administrative law judge rulings. - Findings and Sanctions: Following the hearing, DHA administrative law judge shall determine whether a preponderance of the evidence demonstrates that the respondent is responsible for the policy violations in question.
+If the respondent is found responsible, the DHA administrative law judge shall determine appropriate sanctions.
+The DHA administrative law judge will prepare a written report detailing the finding and information supporting the finding.
+If the respondent is found responsible, the report will conclude with the recommended sanctions. - The DHA findings report shall be delivered to the investigator, the parties, and Director of Compliance within ten (10) calendar days of the hearing.
 Deviation from this timeline will be communicated to the investigator, Director of Compliance, and the parties.
-The Director of Compliance will then send a simultaneous letter to the parties regarding the outcome of the hearing. - The determination of the DHA Administrative Law Judge is final.
+Notification will be made by at least one of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official College records; or emailed to the parties' College issued email account. - Appeal of Hearing Findings and Sanctions: All requests for appeal consideration must be submitted in writing to the Director of Compliance within ten (10) calendar days of the delivery of the written findings to the appealing party.
+Any party may appeal the findings and/or sanctions under the grounds described in provision #19 of this procedure except that a different DHA administrative law judge will consider the appeal.

-24. Revision
+25. Revision

 These policies and procedures are reviewed and updated regularly by the Director of Compliance.
 The College reserves the right to amend this document as necessary and once those changes are posted on Gateway's website and published in MyPolicies, they are in effect.
-The Director of Compliance may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party, such as to accommodate summer schedules, etc. The Director of Compliance may also vary procedures materially with notice (on the institutional web site, with appropriate date of effect identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this procedure and procedure.
+The Director of Compliance may make minor modifications to procedure that do not materially jeopardize the fairness owed to any party, such as to accommodate summer schedules, etc. The Director of Compliance may also vary procedures materially with notice (on the institutional web site, with appropriate date of effect identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this procedure and procedure.
 Procedures in effect at the time of the resolution will apply to resolution of incidents, regardless of when the incident occurred.
 The procedure in effect at the time of the offense will apply even if the procedure is changed subsequently but prior to resolution, unless the parties' consent to be bound by the current policy and procedure.
 If government regulations change in a way that impacts this document, this document will be construed to comply with government regulations in their most recent form.